Feel like your entire friendship group is overwhelmed?

 Everyone is 'at capacity'

 Take a forensic eye to your friendship dynamics right now and what do you see?
-Like Lily, you might intuit that you have little left to offer up, once the grind of gainful employment is done.
+Like Lily, you might intuit that you have little left to offer up, once the grind of gainful employment is done, with the same being true for the rest of your gang.

 It's something that Dr Sophie Mort (@_drsoph) a clinical psychologist and author of A Manual For Being Human, has noted.
 'A particular issue many of us are facing right now is that almost everyone we know is going through something tough, whether that's an illness, or the loss of a relationship or loved one,' she wrote in a recent Instagram post.